Automattic/wp-calypso/docs/guide/hello-world.md

 /**
  * Internal dependencies
  */
+import { makeLayout, render as clientRender } from 'controller';
 import { navigation, siteSelection } from 'my-sites/controller';
-import helloWorldController from './controller';
+import { helloWorld } from './controller';

 export default () => {
-	page( '/hello-world/:domain?', siteSelection, navigation, helloWorldController.helloWorld );
+	page(
+		'/hello-world/:domain?',
+		siteSelection,
+		navigation,
+		helloWorld,
+		makeLayout,
+		clientRender
+	);
 };
 ```

+* `page()` will set up the route `/hello-world` and run some functions when it's matched.
+* The `:domain?` is because we want to support site specific pages for our hello-world route.
+* Each function is invoked with `context` and `next` arguments.
-`page()` will set up the route `/hello-world` and run some functions when it's matched.
-The `:domain?` is because we want to support site specific pages for our hello-world route.
-We are passing the `siteSelection` function from the main "My Sites" controller, which handles the site selection process.
-Next, we are passing the `navigation` function, also from the main "My Sites" controller, which renders the sidebar navigation.
-The last function is our newly created controller handler.
+* We are passing the `siteSelection` function from the main "My Sites" controller, which handles the site selection process.
+* Next, we are passing the `navigation` function, also from the main "My Sites" controller, which inserts the sidebar navigation into `context.secondary`.
+* `helloWorld` is our newly created controller handler.
+* `makeLayout` creates `Layout` element which contains elements from `context.primary` and `context.secondary`.
+* `clientRender` renders `Layout` element into DOM.

 ### 5. Register section